HackYourFuture/Node.js/week1/homework/README.md

 # Setup

-Follow the instructions in this file to set up your environment.
+Follow these instructions to set up your environment.

 ## 1. Fork this repository and clone it to your hard drive